JS-RML/rockwalk/README.md

 ### 3.1 Installation
-To install ROS packages, first downloaded them into your catkin workspace.
+For ROS packages, first downloaded them into your catkin workspace.
 Then use `catkin build` command from [catkin_tools](https://catkin-tools.readthedocs.io/en/latest/installing.html) to install them.
+Matlab scripts can be executed directly from Matlab.

 ### 3.2 Passive Dynamics Simulation